 No medical treatment means no records of injuries, which could be used as evidence later on in your case by your lawyer if you were to file a third-party claim.
 Medical evidence collected from a car crash can make or break your claim and end result.

-Florida’s statute of limitations states that a person has four years from the date of the crash to report the accident, but your injuries are a vital portion of the report.
+Florida’s statute of limitations states that a person has two years from the date of the crash to report the accident, but your injuries are a vital portion of the report.
 If the other driver is purely at fault, your injuries could play a part in you receiving more compensation from the accident.

 When you refuse medical treatment, it makes your case seem less severe than it is, which can make your case easily dismissed or over with quickly.
 Seeking medical help as soon as you’re involved in the wreck states how serious you are about your injuries and the situation at hand.